aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 This documents 2 scripts that allows:

 * Exporting external tables from a Hive metastore on AWS EMR or elsewhere, as a Hive script.
-* Executing the Hive script in Athena to import the external tables.
+* Executing the Hive script in Athena over JDBC to import the external tables.

 ### Pre-requisites